Battle of Tsaritsyn

 The Battle of Tsaritsyn was a military confrontation between the Red Army and the White Army during the Russian Civil War for control of Tsaritsyn (now Volgograd), a significant city and port on the Volga River in southwestern Russia.

 The city, which had been an important center of support for the October Revolution and remained in the hands of the Reds, was besieged three times by anti-Bolshevik Don Cossacks under the command of Pyotr Krasnov: July–September 1918, September–October 1918, and January–February 1919.
 Another attempt to conquer Tsaritsyn was made in May–June 1919 by the Volunteer Army, which successfully captured the city.
 In turn, between August 1919 and January 1920, the Whites defended the city against the Bolsheviks.
 Tsaritsyn was finally conquered by the Reds in early 1920.

 The defense of Tsaritsyn, nicknamed the "Red Verdun", was one of the most widely described and commemorated events of the Civil War in Soviet historiography, art and propaganda.
-This was due to the fact that Joseph Stalin took part in the defense of the city between July and November 1918.
+This was because Joseph Stalin took part in the defense of the city between July and November 1918.